QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 $q(\epsilon)$, a given value of a firm $V$ that has chosen capital stock $k$, a price of equity $\tilde V$, and  prospective next period random dividends  $A k^\alpha e^\epsilon$.

-Consumer $i$ also confronts a state-by-state borrowing limit that restricts quantities of Arrow securities that he can issue.

 If we evaluate consumer $i$'s time $1$ budget constraint at zero consumption $c^i_1(\epsilon) = 0$ and solve for $-a^i(\epsilon)$
 we obtain